Desprez Opening

-The opening is named after the French player Marcel Despréz.
-Like a number of other rare openings, 1.h4 has some alternate names such as Anti-Borg Opening, Samurai Opening and Harry's Opening.
+The opening is named after the French player Marcel Després.
+Like a number of other rare openings, 1.h4 has some alternate names such as Anti-Borg Opening, Samurai Opening, Harry's Opening and Reagan's Attack.

 As the Despréz Opening is very rare, it is considered an irregular opening and is classified under the A00 code in the Encyclopaedia of Chess Openings.